hai-h-nguyen/belief-grounded-network/README.md

 # Belief-Grounded Networks for Accelerated Robot Learning under Partial Observability

 This is the repo stored the code for our paper [Belief-Grounded Network for Accelerated Robot Learning under Partial Observability](https://arxiv.org/abs/2010.09170) accepted at CoRL 2020.
 This is a joint repo contributed with [Brett](https://github.com/brett-daley) and [Song](https://github.com/xinchaosong).
+Project [website](https://sites.google.com/view/bgn-pomdp).
 If you use this repository in published work, please cite the paper:

 ```
 @article{nguyen2020belief,